Colleensdan/news_sentiment_analysis/README.md

 ## Overview

-The **News Analysis Project** is a modular, object-oriented Python application designed to collect, analyze, and visualize newspaper headlines over the last 5 years.
+The **News Analysis Project** is a modular, object-oriented Python application designed to collect, analyse, and visualise newspaper headlines over the last 5 years.
 The project supports two distinct data collection methods:

 1. **Guardian-only Mode (Default):**
    Uses the official Guardian API to collect headlines exclusively from The Guardian.
-No web scraping is involved.

 2. **All-Sources Mode:**
    Uses NewsAPI to collect headlines across all available sources, with additional debugging output to help diagnose issues.